stephanheilner/AlignComponents/README.md

-# SummitPickers
+# AlignComponents

 A collection of custom date and time pickers.

 ## License

-SummitPickers is available under the MIT license.
+AlignComponents is available under the MIT license.
 See the LICENSE file for more info.

 ## Usage